Clear Writing Q&A with Ben Riggs from Kettering Health

 About Ben Riggs

 Ben Riggs is a writing coach and author of the book Tell Them a Story.
 He lives in Dayton, Ohio, with his wife, Emily, and black lab, Lewie.
-He serves as a content specialist for Kettering Health, is a plain language advocate, and believes everyone should own a copy of On Writing Well.
+He believes everyone should own a copy of On Writing Well.

 Plain Language and Clear Communication Interview Series